 Breaking news for 2017.
-Paul’s latest book Plant Ecology will be published by Cambridge University Press in early 2017 in full colour.
+Paul's latest book Plant Ecology has been published by Cambridge University Press in full colour.
 This book starts with the origin of plants and their role creating the biosphere, moves through key causal factors that control plant communities, and ends with chapters on plant diversity and plant conservation.
 There 13 chapters, over 300 illustrations, a glossary, review questions and suggested further readings.
 While the book is aimed at university students and scholars, the writing style and examples should make the book enjoyable for many non-specialists.
 The book can be ordered directly from Cambridge University Press here, or from other popular online sources including Amazon.
 There is also a page for Plant Ecology on this web site here.